Park City with Kids: The Ultimate Family Guide to Utah's Mountain Playground

 Why Park City Is One of the Best Mountain Towns for Families

-This guide is everything I have learned in five years of raising kids here.
-The stuff the tourism websites do not tell you, the tips that make the difference between a stressful vacation and a genuinely magical one.
-Whether you are visiting for a long weekend or thinking about making the move, I have got you covered.
+This guide is everything I have learned raising kids here.
+The stuff the tourism websites do not tell you.
+The tips that make the difference between a stressful vacation and a genuinely magical one.
+Whether you are visiting for a long weekend or thinking about making the move, here is the local view.

-One thing I always tell visiting families: Park City sits at about 7,000 feet elevation, and the ski resorts go up to over 10,000.
+One thing I always tell visiting families.
+Park City sits at about 7,000 feet, and the ski resorts go up over 10,000.
 Give your kids and yourself a day to acclimate before hitting the slopes hard.
 Drink way more water than you think you need, and do not be alarmed if the little ones seem extra tired the first day or two.
-It is totally normal.
+Totally normal.

 Getting Here and Getting Around

 For getting around town, the free bus system is a game-changer for families.
-Park City Transit runs buses throughout town and up to both Park City Mountain and Deer Valley.
-They are clean, reliable, and free.
+Park City Transit runs throughout town and up to both Park City Mountain and Deer Valley.
+Clean, reliable, free.
 We use them constantly, even as locals.
 It saves you from dealing with parking, which can be a nightmare during ski season, and the kids think riding the bus is an adventure in itself.

 If you are renting a car, I would recommend it mainly for day trips.
-Head to Midway for the ice castles, drive to Heber for the railroad, or explore the Uinta Mountains in summer.
+Head to Midway for the ice castles.
+Drive to Heber for the railroad.
+Explore the Uinta Mountains in summer.
 For just getting around Park City itself, between the bus, walking, and the occasional rideshare, you really do not need a car most days.

-One tip for winter visitors: pack your insulated snow boots in your carry-on or wear them on the plane.
-Seriously.
-If your checked luggage gets delayed during storm cycles, you will be miserable trying to navigate snowy sidewalks in sneakers.
-I learned this one the hard way our first winter here.
+One tip for winter visitors.
+Pack your insulated snow boots in your carry-on or wear them on the plane.
+If your checked luggage gets delayed during storm cycles, you will be miserable navigating snowy sidewalks in sneakers.

 Winter in Park City: Skiing and Beyond

 For gear, layers are everything at altitude.
-The sun is intense up here, so mornings can be bitterly cold but by afternoon you might be unzipping everything.
+The sun is intense up here.
+Mornings can be bitterly cold but by afternoon you might be unzipping everything.
 I always keep a set of packing cubes dedicated to ski gear.
 One for base layers, one for mid layers, one for accessories.
 It keeps the morning routine from turning into a frantic search for matching gloves.

 Where to Stay with Kids